dmckinstry/build25-issues/workshop/2-StructuringGitHubIssues.md

   - Click the green **Create** to complete the creation process.
 - [ ] Locate the "Learning GitHub Issues Feature" issue, change it's type to Feature.
   - Select Issues in the top nav to return to the Issues list.
 You can add the text "Learning" to the filter text to do a text search for the issue (i.e., `is:issue state:open Learning`).
-  - Click on the "Learning GitHub Issues Feature" issue to ooen it.
+  - Click on the "Learning GitHub Issues Feature" issue to open it.
   - Locate the **Type** section on the right side of the form; use the gear icon to select the **Feature** type.
-Note that GitHub defaults to types *&Task**, **Bug** and **Feature**, but you can easily [create your own issue types](https://docs.github.com/en/enterprise-cloud@latest/issues/tracking-your-work-with-issues/configuring-issues/managing-issue-types-in-an-organization).
+Note that GitHub defaults to types **Task**, **Bug** and **Feature**, but you can easily [create your own issue types](https://docs.github.com/en/enterprise-cloud@latest/issues/tracking-your-work-with-issues/configuring-issues/managing-issue-types-in-an-organization).
 - [ ] Add a new Task titled "Verify Issue Hierarchy" as a child of this feature.
   - With the "Learning GitHub Issues Feature" issue still open, click the **Create sub-issue** button.
   - Select **Blank Issue** as the template and enter "Verify Issue Hierarchy" as the title.
   - Set the **Type** to Task and click the **Create** button.
-- [ ] Add you the Task issues that you created earlier as children of this Feature.
+- [ ] Add the Task issues that you created earlier as children of this Feature.
   - Click the dropdown arrow (image) on the **Create sub-issue** button, and select **Add existing issue**.
   - Locate and select the "Investigate Issue Basics" task; you can use the **Search issues** text box if it is difficult to locate.
   - Repeat the process to add the existing "Apply structure to GitHub Issues" task.